lavoiecsh/lavoiecsh.github.io/about.md

 I like architecture, programming, clean code and teaching stuff to other people, hence this blog.

+I delve into best practices, litterature reviews and technology opinions.

-This is also a place for me to put down updates on some code challenges I partake in once in a while.
+This is also a place for me to put down some updates on myself as well as some code challenges I partake in once in a while.